sunbingfeng/sunbingfeng.github.io/_posts/2018-08-08-git_a_sword_you_should_have.md

-git log -p | Show the difference (the patch output) introduced in each commit git log --stat | Only show some abbreviated stats for each commit. git log --graph | Display an ASCII graph of the branch and merge history beside the log output. git log -S | Only show commits adding or removing code matching the string
+git log -p | Show the difference (the patch output) introduced in each commit git log --stat | Only show some abbreviated stats for each commit. git log --graph | Display an ASCII graph of the branch and merge history beside the log output. git log -S \<function name\> | Only show commits adding or removing code matching the string, *e.g.*, a function name

 ### 2. `git diff`: compare between files or commits